Updated April 28, 2020

 It's also understandable to think that Hydroquinone and Vitamin C both do the same thing, so why use both?

 We're here to tell you why you should use all three if you want real results that will turn you into a devotee of this POWER 3!

 Yes, but not at the same time.
-When used in the right order, Vitamin C during the day and tretinoin at night before bedtime, they magnify the benefits of each other.
+When used in the right order, Vitamin C in the morning or afternoon and tretinoin at night before bedtime, they magnify the benefits of each other.